Language

 Frequently Asked Questions

-Why does the tool detect 60Hz when I have a 144Hz monitor?
+Why does it detect 60Hz when I have a 144Hz monitor?

 How accurate is the Hz detection?